-This year the Manager undertook its second annual ESG survey to understand how its VCT unquoted investments respond to relevant ESG risks and opportunities and how these are considered as part of their operations.
+In November 2022, the Manager undertook its second annual ESG survey to understand how its VCT unquoted investments respond to relevant ESG risks and opportunities and how these are considered as part of their operations.

-The survey asks unquoted investee businesses a range of questions based on the ESG VC framework across a range of material environmental, social and governance factors.
-It asks them to indicate the relevance of those material ESG factors to their business, as well as their ability to influence those factors.
+The survey asked unquoted investee businesses a range of questions based on the ESG_VC framework across a range of material environmental, social and governance factors.
+It asked them to indicate the relevance of those material ESG factors to their business, as well as their ability to influence those factors.